Scribbling: before and after the letter

 2. On the avant-texte

 2.3 All well and good.
-But the presupposition that there is a ‘finished’ product to which an edited text bears a prior closely-linked relationship limits the utility of the avant-texte analytically to situations where there are such products and and discernible temporal relationships between them.
-In the case of the scribbling discussed here, this limitation is very problematic.
-How curious, and what more precisely are the similarities and differences here?
+But the presupposition that there is a ‘finished’ product to which an edited text bears a prior closely-linked relationship limits the utility of the avant-texte analytically.
+It reduces it to situations where there are such products and and discernible temporal relationships between them.
+However, in the case of the scribbling discussed here, this limitation is very problematic.
+This is curious, and it requires more detailed discussion.

 3.1 Fling wide the doors of an archive, any the archive, and open any collection of more than minimal size, and what is found?
-References in discussions of archival research may be made to flotsam and jetsam, to things washed up randomly, but in practice what are discussed are manorial rolls, correspondence by colonial governors, court reports, family papers, antiquarian documents concerned with neolithic monuments, business records… This is an orchestrated flotsam and jetsam, orchestrated by the analytical concerns of researchers in what is focused on, rather than the actual flotsam and jetsam.
+References in discussions of archival research may be made to flotsam and jetsam, to things washed up randomly, but in practice what are involved are manorial rolls, correspondence by colonial governors, court reports, family papers, antiquarian documents concerned with neolithic monuments, business records… This is an orchestrated flotsam and jetsam, including being orchestrated by organisational persons and processes which decided on such matters as copies and filing, and also the analytical concerns of researchers in selecting what is focused on.
+But sometimes there are some residual flotsam and jetsam aspects to be found.

 3.2 Open the boxes of LMS missionaries in southern Africa, the Pringle papers, the Forbes family papers, the Bessie Price letters, etc etc, and what is revealed at the bottom – those boxes right at the end often labelled ‘miscellaneous’ – are dusty battered envelopes with random scraps, truly random scraps, things that the eyes of the vast majority of archival researchers turn politely away from because of disinterest.
 These are the receipts for pencils, small bits of paper, two lines of poetry copied out, odd buttons, one item lists, unused birthday cards, battered empty purses, cancelled 6d train tickets, empty envelopes with addresses and stamps torn off…